fhda-ets/update_gracefully/README.md

 smtp=host.domain.com
 ```

-Note that this is most commonly done to bypass the "[EXT]: " subject prefix when emails are received from
+Note that this is most commonly done to bypass the "[EXT]: " email subject prefix when emails are received from
 addresses/servers not associated with your organization.